bioinfoMMS/EvalDNA/README.md

 Another way to run EvalDNA is to use the provided Dockerfile (in the EvalDNA_v1.1 directory) to build the container and run EvalDNA.
 The Dockerfile contains the instructions to install all of the required prequisites and also runs the EvalDNA python command within the 'code' directory.
 This command is listed in the 'CMD' line in the Dockerfile, which is the only line of the Dockerfile you will need to edit.

-	python EvalDNA_v1.1.py -i ../data/inputfile.fa -o outputfile -c ../data/configfile.txt
+	python EvalDNA_v1.1.py -i ../data/inputfile.fa -o outputfile_prefix -c ../data/configfile.txt

 All three arguments are mandatory where:

 inputfile.fa is the assembly FASTA file

-outputfile is the prefix that will be used to name the output metrics file
+outputfile_prefix is the prefix that will be used to name the output files

 configfile.txt is a config file of parameters (see config file section below) and where you provide the location of the sequencing reads